Awethon/awethon.github.io/content/posts/scala-wrappers.md

 ### Trait mixin

 Pros:
-**\+** Saves specific type after wrapping. `new ItemDaoImpl(...) extends LoggedItemDao` has type `ItemDaoImpl with LoggedItemDao`.
+**\+** Preserves implementation type after wrapping. `new ItemDaoImpl(...) extends LoggedItemDao` has type `ItemDaoImpl with LoggedItemDao`.
 So it is possible to use any methods from `ItemDaoImpl`.
-**\+** Only those methods that are to be wrapped need to be present in wrappers.
-If you have a trait with 10 methods but want to add logging to one of them, then only one abstract override of the method needs to be written in a mixin.
+**\+** With mixin traits it's possible omit the methods that don't need modification of their behavior.
+If we have a trait with 10 methods but want to add logging to one of them, then only one abstract override of the method needs to be written in a mixin.
-**\+** Is able to do wrapped inner calls of public methods.
-**\+** Doesn't require any libraries to use.
-**\+** Well explained in scala books.
+**\+** Wrapped version of a method is invoked on an inner call.

 Cons:
 **\-** Providing dependencies creates a lot of boilerplate.
 **\-** Wrapping uses an inheritance mechanism.
 The order of initialization may not be clear.
 **\-** Might lead to NPEs during initialization.
 **\-** Looks ugly with Tagless Final.
+**\-** Scala compiler doesn't provide any warnings or errors if a method is not overridden in a wrapper.
+**\-** Wrapped version of a method is invoked on an inner call.
+(Might be a downside in some cases)

 ### Classic wrapper class

 Pros:
 **\+** Easy-to-understand GOF pattern from OOP languages.
 **\+** Doesn't get complicated no matter how many wrappers are composed.
-**\+** It's possible to make initialization look like with mixins.
+**\+** It's possible to simplify initialization even more with syntactic sugar.
 **\+** Easy to use with Tagless Final.
-**\+** Doesn't require any libraries to use.
+**\+** Scala compiler provides errors if a method is not overridden in a wrapper.
+**\+** When public method is called in an implementation internally, then none of the wrappers will be used.

 Cons:
   **\-** All the methods of a trait have to be overridden in a wrapper.
   **\-** StrictLogging gets wrapper class instead of implementation by default.
-It makes it hard to find the source of log in case where wrapper is used for many implementations.
   **\-** A wrapper loses implementation type after wrapping making it impossible to call methods specific to the implementation.
-**\-** Is only able to unwrapped inner calls of public methods.

-### Tofu Mid

-Pros:
-**\+** No need to call an original method directly.
-Less boilerplate.
-**\+** Has DSL for initialization that is easy to use.

-Cons:
-**\-** `ApplyK` cannot be derived if at least one of the methods returns anything other than `F[...]`.
-So it won't be derived if a trait has a constant method like `def groupId: String` or a method that returns `fs2.Stream`.
-**\-** `Mid` usage is limited to TF algebras and only to them.
-**\-** The annotation that derives `ApplyK` has to be added to a class or has to be derived manually.
-**\-** One type parameter type has to be introduced to do initialization.
-It won't work automatically with type `KVDao[F[_], K, V]` or similar.
-**\-** All the methods of a trait have to be overridden in a wrapper.
-It's much easier with `Mid` than with classic wrappers.
-Just use `x => x` or in other words `identity` is enough.
-**\-** The same problem with StrictLogging as for classic wrapper class.
-Tofu provides Logging type class but its implementation is too specific.
-**\-** A class that is wrapped with `Mid` wrapper loses original implementation type (the same as classic wrapper).
-Methods that are available only in implementation are unavailable after wrapping.
-**\-** Is only able to unwrapped inner calls of public methods.
+  **\-** When public method is called in an implementation internally, then none of the wrappers will be used.

 ## Conclusion

-Although usage of `Mid` reduces boilerplate in wrappers it adds boilerplate in `ApplyK` derivation and temporary one type parameter introduction cases.
-The usability of Mid is very limited and cannot be used as a universal wrapping approach unless you have an ideal Tagless Final application which is a rare thing in reality.

-I'd recommend using classic wrapper classes as it is a readable and easy-to-understand solution, but unabilty to call wrapped methods inside implementation might be a huge downside sometimes.
+In my experience, the classic wrapper classes are the way to go.
+They are easy to understand, easy to use, and easy to maintain.
+I'm yet to see a case it's not the best choice.